 Whole grains are an important part of a balanced diet.
 However, looks can be deceiving — a brown-colored bread doesn't mean that it's made from whole grains.

 Video of the Day

-Bread made from 100-percent whole-wheat flour contains all the parts of wheat grain, including the bran, germ and endosperm.
-The bran, or outer layer of the seed, is rich in vitamins and fiber.
-The germ contains vitamin E, protein and fat.
+Bread is bread, right?
+Not quite — bread made from 100 percent whole-wheat flour contains all the parts of wheat grain, including the bran, germ and endosperm.
+The bran, or outer layer of the seed, is rich in vitamins and fiber, while the germ contains vitamin E, protein and fat.
 The endosperm, or kernel, contains most of the wheat’s protein and carbohydrate content.